Pixinn/Rgb2Hires/Readme.md

 This repository contains three "PC" projects:
 * **libRgb2Hires**: a library to convert RGB image to the Apple II's HIRES format
 * **Picture**: a program to convert a RGB png to a binary or an ASM excerpt, that can be loaded to the HIRES memory pages of an Apple II.
+An optional **live preview** can be displayed: its window will simulate an RGB monitor and will show the result, including color clashing and artifacts.
   * Source image must be 140x192.
 Pixels are anamorphic: they will be displayed twice wider than tall.
   * Source image must contains six colors : BLACK, WHITE, ORANGE, GREEN, BLUE and PURPLE.
 The color may be approximation of the Apple II 6 colors.
 Please refer to the provided pic.
 * **Tile**: given a RGB png tile sheet that satisfies the same requirements as above, it extracts a 14x16 tile and converts it to ASM data.
 This data **is not interleaved**.